NickChapman1988/SleepingDragonTerrain/README.md

 ![Image](assets/images/validation-contact.jpg)

+* Errors on Contact form: I'd missed out the ID for the 'Timeframe' field, and there was a typo in the 'Project Description' ID value (an extra 'r' on the end).
+I simply entered the correct ID value for the 'Timeframe' label, and deleted the typo for the 'Project Description' ID.
 * Validation flagged up possible warning around the use of semantic elements.
-This was corrected simply be changing the elements in question to more appropriate ones.
+This was corrected simply by changing the elements in question to more appropriate ones.

 ![Image](assets/images/html-validation.jpg)